 Typically, the handle or case is just superficial, and for looks, and so as long as the leash itself continues to work properly, you could continue using the device.

-The Brake Won't Work
+Issue #3: The Brake Won't Work

 If your brake stops working, then you are almost certainly going to need to get a new leash, unless it’s the result of some minor issue that’s easily fixed.

 To check whether the brakes on your leash are fixable, you can unscrew the leash following the above-mentioned steps and then try cleaning the insides of the device.
-Sometimes gunk, debris, crud or build-up can prevent the brake from working properly, and a simple cleaning can take care of the issue entirely.
+Sometimes gunk, debris, crud or build-up can prevent the brake from working properly, and simple cleaning can take care of the issue entirely.

 However, if the problem persists, that means that the internal mechanics of the brakes have been compromised and buying a new leash will definitely be your only solution.